 Another problem associated with eating raw fish is the potential of bacterial contamination.
 Adequate cooking kills the bacteria but raw seafood, frozen or not, can be contaminated.
 Freezing does not kill bacteria, it only slows them down.

 A surprising fact is that organically farmed fish can contain greater quantities of contaminants including mercury, than other farmed fish.
-The reason for this is that one of the requirement in Europe, for organically grown fish, is that their diet contain naturally caught fish.
+The reason for this is that one of the requirement in Europe, for organically grown fish, is that their diet contain naturally caught wild fish.
 This fish meal made from wild fish, usually contains mercury and other contaminants which are passed down to the farmed fish.
 Farmed fish can be fed alternative diets from which mercury has been removed, or is lower in mercury to start.

 Here is a link from the Government of Canada about mercury in fish.
 It is geared to humans but mercury poisoning is a problem for pets as well.
 It might be more of a problem because high mercury species could be used without the consumer being able to tell.